FabricMC/fabric/fabric-fluid-api-v1/README.md

 ### Sounds

 The [`FabricFlowableFluid`][fabricflowablefluid_java] class
-contains five methods allowing to specify the fluid sounds.
+contains six methods allowing to specify the fluid sounds.

 * `SoundParameters getEnterSound(World world, Entity entity)`
   Allows to specify the sound to play when the player enters the fluid.